foreversd/forever/README.md

     -s, --silent     Run the child script silencing stdout and stderr -w, --watch      Watch for file changes
     --watchDirectory Top-level directory to watch from
-    -h, --help       You're staring at it
+    -r, --remember   Save the specified script to config.apps (only work with `start` action) -h, --help       You're staring at it

   [Long Running Process]